0x98c9/isat-registry/README.md

 [![MIT License](https://img.shields.io/badge/License-MIT-green?style=flat-square)](LICENSE)
 [![Students](https://img.shields.io/badge/Students-Growing-purple?style=flat-square)](https://github.com/0x98c9/isat-registry/tree/main/students)

+> **License:** The content of this registry (schemas, validation scripts, and public profile data) is licensed under the MIT License.
+This ensures you own your data and can take it anywhere.
+The isat.college rendering engine is proprietary.

 This is the **public registry** for [isat.college](https://isat.college) - a Git-backed student identity platform.
 Every student profile lives here as a JSON file, giving you complete ownership and portability of your data.

 ![isat.college Demo](public/isat-college-demo.png)